Frequent questions about diet and exercise have been showing up in my inbox, so I decided to share another post on those subjects.

 Here is an earlier post about my recent food choices.
 I tried to share additional information today.

-I never eat pork, beef, or types of meat other than wild-caught fish or pasture-raised chicken (the later on rare occasions).
-Never use artificial sweeteners, or sugar, drink sodas, diet or otherwise.
+I never eat pork, beef, or types of meat other than wild-caught fish or pasture-raised chicken (the latter on rare occasions).
+Never use artificial sweeteners, or sugar, drink sodas, diet, or otherwise.
 I rarely eat bread, pasta, or use any condiments.
 I do share a special dessert with Mr. Mickey occasionally, and I have a glass of red wine with meals on the weekend.